krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 system composed of time-varying signals and the presences they induce.

-Once we recognize that such a governing constraint exists, the presence calculus equips us with tools to describe, interpret, explain, and, in certain cases,
-make verifiable predictions about the macro-scale behavior of these systems.
+Once we recognize that such a governing constraint exists, the presence calculus equips us with tools to describe, interpret, explain, and, in certain cases, make verifiable predictions about the macro-scale behavior of these systems.

-Newtonian mechanics, for example, allows us to describe and predict the motion of physical systems with remarkable precision—such as planetary orbits or the paths of falling objects.
-Yet even within this well-established framework, certain limits remain: the general three-body problem has no closed-form solution, and systems like the double pendulum exhibit chaotic behavior that defies long-term prediction.
+Newtonian mechanics, for example, allows us to describe and predict the motion of some physical systems with remarkable precision—such as planetary orbits or the paths of falling objects.
+Yet even within this well-established framework, certain limits remain: the general three-body problem has no closed-form solution, and systems like the double pendulum exhibit chaotic behavior that defies closed-form prediction.

-Still, we can represent the behavior and evolutions of such systems as deterministic trajectories through a parameter space, uncovering structure even where precise global behavior remain unpredictable.
-In much the same way, the presence calculus does not seek to forecast the exact evolution of systems of presences.
+Still, we can represent the behavior and evolutions of such systems as _deterministic_ trajectories through a parameter space, uncovering structure even where precise global behavior remain unpredictable.
+In much the same way, the presence calculus cannot forecast the exact evolution of systems of presences.
 Instead, by explicitly modeling signal histories and representing element trajectories over time, it equips us with powerful descriptive and tools to explain how these systems evolved retrospectively.

-In this way, structural constraints and local invariants help us interpret locally observed dynamics and connect it to system behavior at the macro scale.

-Let's see how.
+This is an important consequence of the presence invariant.
+It shows that the macro-scale behavior of presence density in a system of presences can be deterministically composed Let's see how.

 ### Equilibrium: Convergence and Divergence